The Dirichlet-to-Neumann Map for Poincar\'e-Einstein Fillings: Proof of Theorem

 We note that when building a rank-$2$ trace-free tensor with conformal weight $-3$ from the above letters, only the inverse metric can reduce tensor rank.
 Hence, to find all words with the aforementioned properties, we are faced with a non-negative, integer-valued linear algebra problem whose solutions are listed below:

 Note that the condition $\hat n_a \hat n^a=1$ gives an upper bound on the number of appearances of $\hat n$ conditioned on the other letters appearing.
-Also, since we are searching for rank-two, trace-free covariant tensor, all $g^{-1}$s must be completely contracted.
+Also, since we are searching for rank-two, trace-free covariant tensors, all inverse metrics $g^{-1}$ must be completely contracted.